For an overview of the journal’s policies, please see Textual Cultures Publication Mission, Scope, Ethics, and Protocols.

-Textual Cultures: Texts, Contexts, Interpretation is devoted to essays on the praxis and theory of textual editing in all national traditions (texts).
-With the expansion of fields that define their study as the interpretation of “textuality”, the journal proposes as well an exchange between literary critics interested in the text and specialists devoted to the study of and preparation of those texts (interpretation).
-Between those who prepare editions and those who rely on them for their interpretations are numerous emerging and traditional fields of material studies that explore the production, reproduction and reception of texts in their often multiple cultural shapes, even within a limited intellectual domain, including cyberspace (contexts).
+Textual Cultures: Texts, Contexts, Interpretation is devoted to textual scholarship in all language traditions.
+With an expansive definition of text and textuality to include a variety of disciplines and materials, the journal proposes as well an exchange between critics interested in textual interpretation and specialists devoted to the analysis and preparation of those texts as documents or artifacts, e.g., editors, bibliographers, archivists, and digital humanists.
+This exchange also includes practitioners in numerous emerging and traditional fields of material studies that explore the production, reproduction and reception of texts in their often multiple cultural contexts.

 Textual Cultures continues the tradition of TEXT, the Society’s first journal (1984–2005), with an ever more inclusive and multi-voiced approach to issues of textual analysis, editorial practice and theory, (re)definitions of textuality, and the diverse textual cultures in which these matters and our approaches evolve.

 Textual Cultures publishes work that analyzes texts within the complex cultural-historical settings in which they are created, revised, made public, disseminated, and received.
 Editorial practice and theory are at the center of this enterprise, along with scholarship that examines drafts, notes, manuscripts, first and final cuts, first and later appearances, broadcasts, adaptations, remakes and reprints, letters, illustrated editions, rehearsals and productions, collections, paper and digital archives, and other media forms that transmit, structure, define, and redefine a text.

 Textual Cultures invites work from scholars around the world in English, French, German, Spanish and Italian.
 All articles will appear also with abstracts in English.